1. Dator’s Four Futures

 - Limits and Discipline (behaviors to adapt to growing internal or environmental limits)

-- Decline and Collapse (system degradation or failure modes as crisis emerges)
+- Decline and Collapse (system degradation or failure modes as crises emerge)

-- Transformation (new technology, business, or social factors that change the game)
+- Transformation (new technology, business, or social factors that disruptively change the system)

-- Continuation (the initial phase of slow or fast exponential growth)
+- Continuation (the initial phase of relatively unrestrained exponential growth) – Youth

-For foresight professionals, discovering which stakeholders represent each point of view, and describing any other hybrid views that may exist, is thus a great first learning goal (Skill 1 of the Eight Skills) in foresight research.
+Discovering which stakeholders represent each point of view, and describing any other hybrid views that may exist, is thus a very helpful Learning (Skill 1 of the Eight Skills) goal in foresight research.

-Let’s look with a bit more depth at each of these curves now, along with a few lesser-known curves, to get a deeper understanding of probable, possible, and preferable change.
+Let’s look briefly at examples of these and other growth curves now, along with a few lesser-known curves, to get a better understanding of probable, possible, and preferable change.

 For more on Dator’s Manoa Four, and the Manoa Method, please see Dator, James, Alternative Futures at the Manoa School (PDF), Journal of Futures Studies, 14(2):1-18 (2009).
 We also recommend the review essay Introduction to Dator and the Manoa School, School of International Futures (2014).
 For an early history of the first thirty years of the Manoa School at U. Hawaii, see Introduction, in: Dator, James (Ed.), Advancing Futures: Futures Studies in Higher Education (2002).